kubedb/docs/docs/setup/legacy-uninstall/community.md

 ## Using YAML (with helm 3)

-If you prefer to not use Helm, you can generate YAMLs from the KubeDB chart and uninstall using `kubectl`.
+If you prefer to not use Helm, you can generate YAMLs from KubeDB chart and uninstall using `kubectl`.

 ```bash
 $ helm template kubedb-community appscode/kubedb --namespace kube-system | kubectl delete -f -